From small kedai runcit businesses to giant conglomerates, millions of companies around the world require the services

 |AAA||Advanced Audit and Assurance|

-In order to register for ACCA without going through the Certified Accounting Technician (CAT) course, you must meet the following pre-university entry requirements:
+In order to register for ACCA without going through the ACCA Foundation in Accountancy, you must meet the following pre-university entry requirements:

-- A-Level: Minimum of 2Es and 3 credits in SPM, including English and Mathematics
+- A-Level: Minimum of 2Es and 3 credits in SPM or O-Level, including English and Mathematics

 - STPM: Minimum of 2Cs and 3 credits in SPM, including English and Mathematics

 - Australian Matriculation: Minimum of ATAR 70 and 5 credits in SPM, including English and Mathematics

 - UEC: Minimum of 5Bs including English and Mathematics